-In a recent APMdigest article, eG Innovations Senior Product Marketing Manager Vinod Mohan offered a series of predictions for application performance monitoring in 2018.
+In a recent APMdigest article, eG Innovations Senior Product Marketing Manager Vinod Mohan offered a series of predictions for application performance monitoring this year.
 Here’s an excerpt:

 Application and Infrastructure Monitoring Will Need to Converge